Slow Cooker Beer and Garlic Brats

 This post may contain affiliate links.
 Please read our disclosure policy.

-cooked brats in a slow cooker in a buttery sauce.
+cooked beer brats in a slow cooker in a buttery sauce.

-brats, onion, garlic, beer and butter on a wooden table.
+raw bras, onion, garlic, butter, pepper and coorlight on a table.

 Bratwurst cooked with beer, onions, and garlic in a crockpot.